-Brand name: Indiomin MB, ME/NaPhos/MB/Hyo1, Urogesic-Blue, Urolet MB, UTA
+Brand names: Indiomin MB, ME/NaPhos/MB/Hyo1, Urogesic-Blue, Urolet MB, UTA

 Drug class: Urinary antispasmodics